“When life gives you juniper berries, make gin!”

 In the Scottish Highlands, the names for this shrub or small tree were Aittin or Aiten, and Samh.
 These words remain in place names such as Attadale in Wester Ross and Samhan near Mull.

-But it is for its culinary, medicinal and ritual properties that juniper is best known.
+It is for its culinary, medicinal and ritual properties that juniper is best known.
 The berries were ground and added to sauces and especially to game dishes to add the bitter, spicy flavour, or were used to flavour bread and cakes.

 But the best known use of the berries is in flavouring gin.
 In the nineteenth century Highland juniper bushes were prolific enough for their berries to be collected and taken to the Inverness and Aberdeen markets to be exported to the Dutch gin distillers to make the liquor Jenever, from which the modern gin evolved.